Kushal-rathod02/kushal-portfolio/README.md

-# 👋 Hi, I'm Kushal Rathod
+👋 Hi, I'm Kushal Rathod

+🚀 I am an engineering student (BE 2028) and a passionate Frontend Developer from India, focused on building clean, responsive, and user-friendly web interfaces using modern web technologies.

 🎓 Engineering Student (BE, 2028)
 💻 Frontend Developer | UI/UX Enthusiast
 📍 India

 ## 🔧 Skills
 - HTML